shane0/shane0.github.io/docs/buddhism/interdependence.md

 <iframe width="802" height="501" src="https://www.youtube.com/embed/7gCfZVXYOjQ" title="200818 Dependent Co-arising Right Now \ \ Thanissaro Bhikkhu \ \ Dhamma Talk" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+## meditation

+- Find a comfortable position and close your eyes.
+Take a few deep breaths and relax your body.
+- Bring your awareness to the present moment.
+Notice the sounds, smells, and sensations around you.
+- As you breathe, bring your awareness to the sensation of your breath.
+Notice the rise and fall of your chest and abdomen.
+- As you breathe, bring your awareness to the thought of dependent origination.
+Recall the 12 links of dependent origination and how they are all interconnected.
+- As you breathe, bring your awareness to the first link of dependent origination: ignorance.
+Notice how ignorance leads to samskaras (mental and physical formations).
+- As you breathe, bring your awareness to the second link of dependent origination: samskaras.
+Notice how samskaras lead to consciousness.
+- As you breathe, bring your awareness to the third link of dependent origination: consciousness.
+Notice how consciousness leads to name-and-form.
+- As you breathe, bring your awareness to the fourth link of dependent origination: name-and-form.
+Notice how name-and-form leads to the six sense bases.
+- As you breathe, bring your awareness to the fifth link of dependent origination: six sense bases.
+Notice how the six sense bases lead to contact.
+- As you breathe, bring your awareness to the sixth link of dependent origination: contact.
+Notice how contact leads to feeling.
+- As you breathe, bring your awareness to the seventh link of dependent origination: feeling.
+Notice how feeling leads to craving.
+- As you breathe, bring your awareness to the eighth link of dependent origination: craving.
+Notice how craving leads to clinging.
+- As you breathe, bring your awareness to the ninth link of dependent origination: clinging.
+Notice how clinging leads to becoming.
+- As you breathe, bring your awareness to the tenth link of dependent origination: becoming.
+Notice how becoming leads to birth.
+- As you breathe, bring your awareness to the eleventh link of dependent origination: birth.
+Notice how birth leads to death.
+- As you breathe, bring your awareness to the twelfth link of dependent origination: death.
+Notice how death leads to ignorance.
+- Continue to breathe and bring your awareness to the links of dependent origination.
+Notice how they are all interconnected and how they lead to suffering.
+- As you breathe, bring your awareness to the possibility of freedom from suffering.
+Notice how it is possible to break free from the cycle of dependent origination through enlightenment.
+- Continue to breathe and bring your awareness to the present moment.
+Notice the sounds, smells, and sensations around you.
+- When you are ready, open your eyes and bring your awareness back to your surroundings.

+This meditation can help you to understand the links of dependent origination and how they are all interconnected.
+It can also help you to see the possibility of freedom from suffering through enlightenment.

+## origination

+The Twelve Dependent Origination is called Pratityasamutpada in Sanskrit.
+It is a key doctrine in Buddhism shared by all schools of Buddhism.
+It states that all dharmas (phenomena) arise in dependence upon other dharmas: "if this exists, that exists; if this ceases to exist, that also ceases to exist".
+The basic principle is that all things (dharmas, phenomena, principles) arise in dependence upon other things.

+The Twelve Dependent Origination is as follows:

+- Avidyā (ignorance)
+- Samskarā (mental and physical formations)
+- Vijñāna (consciousness)
+- Name-and-form (the world of objects)
+- Six Sense Bases (eye, ear, nose, tongue, body, and mind)
+- Contact (between the sense bases and objects)
+- Feeling (pleasant, unpleasant, or neutral)
+- Craving (for pleasant feelings to continue)
+- Clinging (to objects or ideas)
+- Becoming (of a new object or idea)
+- Birth (of a new being)
+- Death (of a being)

+The Twelve Dependent Origination is often depicted as a wheel, with each link leading to the next.
+The wheel represents the cycle of suffering that beings are caught in.
+The goal of Buddhism is to break free from this cycle and achieve nirvana.

+The Twelve Dependent Origination is a complex and profound doctrine.
+It is not easy to understand, but it is essential for understanding the Buddhist teachings.

 ```mermaid
 sequenceDiagram
     participant Ignorance